objectionary/eo/README.md

 IN$:
 ```
 #### `string` Data Type Object
 The `string` data type object is used to to store and transform symbolic data (i.e. string literals).
+**Fully Qualified Name:** `org.eolang.string` (the object is automatically imported, so no aliasing or FQN reference required).
 ##### Syntax
 The `string` data type object values may be parsed by the EO compiler directly from the source code.
 The syntax rules for values are as follows.
 **EBNF Notation**